The Ultimate Guide to Instagram Stories for Business

 Instagram recently launched the ability to search for Instagram Stories by location and hashtag, meaning that if you include a hashtag in your story, other users can see it even if they don’t follow you!

 5. Select from one of three different pen styles to doodle on your photo.
 You can also erase any drawings that you add to your story with the eraser brush.

 6. You can also add stickers by selecting the sticker button in the top right corner of your screen or by swiping up on your story.
-Some of the more important ones include a location sticker, which lets you tag the location of your story, a hashtag sticker, and a selfie sticker that lets you take a mini-selfie which becomes a sticker that you can edit and save for later use!
+Some of the more important ones include the location sticker, hashtag sticker, mention sticker, selfie sticker, poll sticker, emoji slider, and question sticker!

 7. You can also swipe right or left to apply different filters.

 8. When you’re done, tap the “Next” button to share!